jhofferle/jhofferle.github.io/_posts/2012-03-06-generating-lists-of-computer-names-with-powershell.md

 $Computers = Get-ADComputer -Filter * | ForEach-Object {$_.DNSHostName}
 ```

-When there&#8217;s more than a few computers to deal with, it&#8217;s much easier to get those names from the computer accounts in Active Directory.
-In a correctly configured domain environment, the <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd378937(v=ws.10)" title="Active Directory Administration with Windows PowerShell" target="_blank">Microsoft Active Directory cmdlets</a> can be used to generate lists of computers.
+When there's more than a few computers to deal with, it's much easier to get those names from the computer accounts in Active Directory.
+In a correctly configured domain environment, the [Microsoft Active Directory cmdlets](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd378937(v=ws.10)) can be used to generate lists of computers.

 ```powershell
 # Load the Quest Active Directory cmdlets